ntchjb/spigot-docker/README.md

 docker-compose down
 ```

-### Run the server
+### Run a server
-Put your spigot.jar file into `Server` folder and run the following command in the folder. *EULA needs to be accepted to use the server by adding `-e EULA=true` as an argument to `docker run` command.*
+Put your spigot.jar file into `Server` folder and run following commands in the folder. *EULA needs to be accepted to use server by adding `-e EULA=true` as an argument to `docker run` command.*
 ``` shell
 docker build -t spigot-server . docker run -v $(pwd)/mcserver:/mcserver -itd -e EULA=true --name spg spigot-server /mccore/START.sh